 - Short-form Description – Summarize the long-form description in one or two sentences, but leave in specific words that convey the desired mood and tone.
 Later, as needed, update and use short-form descriptions to remind readers of how a location remains essential to the story.

-I encourage you to customize a reusable Setting Template for your genre.
-Similar to creating profiles for each character, use Scrivener to write a long and short description for each setting.
+I encourage you to customize a Setting Template for your genre.
+For instance, similar to creating profiles for each character, use Scrivener to write a long and short description for each setting.

 Need help conveying tone and mood?